No items found.

 3. Ask strategic questions without absolutes.

-Ask linguistically strategic questions which do not use absolutes, and instead use “hedge words” or phrases like “Would you have some difficulty…?” and “Could you easily…? or gradations like “strongly agree,” as they do not question the ability of the juror, but rather the degree of ability—for example, “Might you have some trouble?”
+Ask linguistically strategic questions that do not use absolutes, and instead use “hedge words” or phrases like “Would you have some difficulty…?” and “Could you easily…? or gradations like “strongly agree,” as they do not question the ability of the juror, but rather the degree of ability — for example, “Might you have some trouble?”

 These strategies will give jurors a comfort level to answer truthfully by effectively mitigating social desirability bias, paving the way to uncover true attitudes and worldviews.